MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 Important!
 ### May 28, 2020:  DEPLOY PRODUCTION - backend @ v1.16.2

-Mover team!
  New release of our Mover backend that includes an exciting new feature for preview (Box Notes to OneNote notebooks conversion) as well as a fix to a customer issue and stability fixes.

 #### User Impact